cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 - multi-token fees to be socially distributed
 - proposer reward pool
 - inflated atom provisions
-- validator commission on all rewards earned by their delegators staking
+- validator commission on all rewards earned by their delegators stake

 Fees are pooled within a global pool, as well as validator specific proposer-reward pools.
 The mechanisms used allow for validators and delegators